Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Introduction

-The remainder of the paper is organized as follows: In Section \ref{review} we review alternative synthetic data approaches for protecting data containing detailed geographical information and argue why these approaches are not suitable for our application.
-Section \ref{data} introduces the IEB.
-In Section \ref{syn} we discuss the two different synthesizers that we deem suitable for our context: the DPMPM synthesizer and the CART synthesizer.
-Section \ref{syndata} provides some details on the implementation of the different synthesizers for the IEB synthesis.
-In Section \ref{results} the analytical validity and the disclosure risk of the generated synthetic datasets are evaluated under various assumptions regarding the synthesis strategy.
-The paper concludes with a general discussion of the three synthesis approaches, implications for the dissemination project at the IAB, and some ideas for future research.
+The remainder of the paper is organized as follows: Section \ref{data} introduces the IEB data.
+In Section \ref{syn} we describe the DPMPM synthesizer, the categorical CART synthesizer, and the continuous CART synthesizer.
+Section \ref{syndata} provides some details on the implementation of the synthesizers for the IEB synthesis.
+In Section \ref{measures_and_results} the analytical validity and disclosure risks of the generated synthetic datasets are evaluated under various assumptions.
+We conclude with a general discussion of the three synthesizers, implications for the dissemination project at the IAB, our list of recommendations for statistical agencies considering the use of synthetic data to disseminate detailed geocoding information, and some ideas for future research.